UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: System Model and Problem Formulation

 Then, the received signal at the UAV at any time instant $t\in \mathcal{T}$ is given by

 Here, $\upsilon$ denotes the additive white Gaussian noise (AWGN) at the UAV's information receiver, which is a CSCG random variable with zero mean and variance $\sigma^2$ (i.e., $\upsilon\sim\mathcal{CN}(0,\sigma^2)$).
-In order to achieve the maximum received signal power at the UAV, we design the signal phase as $\varphi_{k}(t)=-\psi_{k}(t)$.
-Thus, the received signal-to-noise ratio (SNR) by the UAV at any time instant $t\in \mathcal{T}$ is given by
+Since the GNs can estimate the channel phase shift online, we design the signal phase as $\varphi_{k}(t)=-\psi_{k}(t)$ online to achieve the maximum received signal power at the UAV.
+After obtaining the locations of the GNs by the methods introduced before, we can solve our proposed problems to design the GNs' transmit powers and the UAV's trajectory offline, thus computing the signal-to-noise ratio (SNR).
+As a result, the received SNR by the UAV at any time instant $t\in \mathcal{T}$ is given by